 Hanna Swaintek, Senior Manager

 Joined Paladino: 2012

-I’ve learned that sustainability for our clients is so much more than recycling and energy efficiency…it’s about creating business value and engaging in practices that will ensure organizational growth.
+I’ve learned that sustainability is more than recycling and energy efficiency…it’s about creating business value and engaging in practices that will ensure organizational success.

 I’ve learned that you can actually look forward to coming to work!
 You can enjoy your colleagues, what you work on every day, and your clients all at the same time.
 I’ve learned that you can work with people who both are appreciative and impressed by all that you already are *and* challenge you to grow more.